RU Reading Together

 Dear Rowan Community,

-I encourage the University community to purchase your copy of Garbology and be prepared to join in discussing the book in the fall.
+By reading Americanah together as a community, we can reflect on important issues of race, immigration, xenophobia, and the relativity of identity in different contexts.
+I encourage the University community to purchase your copy of Americanah and be prepared to join in discussing the book in the fall.
 To learn more about the book and access learning resources, please visit www.rowan.edu/commonreading.
 Let the reading, and the conversations, begin.

 President Ali Houshmand, PhD